What to Do When Your Business Internet Goes Down

 On fiber connections (AT&T Fiber, Google Fiber), look for the ONT — usually a white or black wall-mounted box.
 Its "PON" or "LAN" lights indicate fiber signal status.
 Solid green lights indicate a healthy connection.
 Red or unlit lights point to an ISP-side failure that requires a support call.

-Power cycling your network hardware clears temporary errors and re-establishes your public IP address.
+Power cycling your network hardware clears temporary errors and re-establishes the upstream connection between your modem, ONT, router, and ISP.
 Always restart the modem before the router.

 Note on power blips: If the outage was caused by a brief local power interruption — not the ISP — power cycling addresses the symptoms but not the source.
 Network equipment connected to an Uninterruptible Power Supply (UPS) typically survives short outages without needing a restart at all.